 Author Jean Craighead George

-Julie is the youngest person entered in the J-List fictional literary characters top 10 rankings.
+Julie is the youngest person entered in the J-List literary fictional favorite characters top 10 rankings.
 She begins her journey alone on Alaska’s unmerciful tundra during the burgeoning stage in life that is 13 years of age.
 She arrives triumphant but disillusioned at the end of her travels still not having reached her 14th birthday.
 The Client

 The calendar designates Julie as a girl, but she displayed the mettle that renders one worthy of being called a woman.
 Miyax, as she is known in her native Eskimo tongue marched out of the lush landscape of a well-trained cadet into the rugged terrain occupied by a battle seasoned soldier inside of one year.
 She did this by applying her father’s teaching of traditional ways while among the wolves.

 The wolves were the allure that led my tween aged self to pursue Julie’s story.
 I being canine centric gravitated towards dog related stories.
 I had already discovered the dog as boy's best friend.
 Also, the book’s cover brought to mind Jack London’s “White Fang”, a story I had previously enjoyed.
 As such, I hardly expected the novel’s human centerpiece to grab my attention.
 However, she was someone my age (likely older) who accomplished what this cub/boy scout with an affinity for nature could only dream of doing.
 Julie survived the tundra.